 Verbit is an AI-driven transcription service that uses speech recognition and NLP technologies to provide real-time transcription services.
 Law firms use Verbit to transcribe depositions, court hearings, client interviews, and other legal proceedings.
 Verbit’s ability to learn from legal-specific language and terminology ensures that transcriptions are not only accurate but also contextually relevant.

 Clio Grow is a legal-specific CRM and client intake management system that uses AI to streamline client relationship management for law firms.
 It helps law firms manage the entire client lifecycle, from lead generation and intake to ongoing client communication and relationship building.
-The AI-driven system can analyze incoming inquiries, automatically categorize and prioritize leads, and even suggest personalized follow-up actions based on client interactions.
+This AI for attorneys can analyze incoming inquiries, automatically categorize and prioritize leads, and even suggest personalized follow-up actions based on client interactions.
 Clio Grow’s AI features can also analyze communication patterns to identify clients who may require more attention or follow-up, helping the firm maintain strong client relationships and improve retention rates.

 AI systems, especially those using ML, can unintentionally copy the biases found in their training data, leading to unfair outcomes in legal decisions or advice.